-It took JLC exactly a year to introduce yet another model that pays homage to the original 1959 Deep Sea alarm watch.
-The new Jaeger-LeCoultre Deep Sea Vintage Automatic Chronograph (ref.
+It took JLC exactly a year to introduce yet another model that pays homage to their original 1959 Deep Sea.
+The Jaeger-LeCoultre Deep Sea Vintage Automatic Chronograph (ref.
 Q207857J) speaks the same design tongue, but lacks the alarm functionality being less true to the original, but also available at a lot less mind-numbing price, which is great if you are not a purist and simply want a vintage-styled watch from a reputable manufacturer.

-There is possibly no need for a lengthy piece here, since the new model almost exactly reproduces the last year’s Jaeger-LeCoultre Memovox Tribute to Deep Sea Automatic Alarm Diver.
+There is possibly no need for a lengthy piece here since the new model almost exactly reproduces the last year’s Memovox Tribute to Deep Sea Automatic Alarm Diver.

 Since the alarm functionality is gone, there is only one winding/setting crown, which is accompanied by a pair of standard chronograph push-pieces that are placed at 2 and 4 hours.
 The first one is for starting and stopping the chrono and the second is for resetting its readings.